Blog

 3. Talk to your team

-Feedback from people in your department is always priceless, but even more so when you’re looking to hire a new employee.
+Feedback from colleagues in your department is always priceless, but even more so when you’re looking to hire a new employee.
 Department heads and managers see things from a different angle than employees.
 Your team members might:

 • Add responsibilities or qualifications to the job description you might have missed